GiDev20/Dijkstra-Shortest-Path-Prolog-/README.md

 # Dijkstra-Shortest-Path-Prolog-
-A logic programming implementation of Dijkstra's algorithm to find the shortest path between nodes in a weighted graph.
-This project explores recursive pathfinding and state management within a declarative paradigm.
-Graph representation: "The art of Prolog"
+A logic programming implementation of Dijkstra's algorithm.
+Graph representation: "The art of Prolog".